pvti/CORING/README.md

 To emphasize the pragmatic benefits of CORING, an experiment was meticulously conducted comparing a baseline model and a compressed model, both tailored for object detection tasks.
 Specifically employing the FasterRCNN_ResNet50_FPN architecture on a Tesla T4 GPU, the experiment underscores the remarkable performance enhancement achieved by CORING.
 The accompanying GIFs provide a clear visual representation: the baseline model demonstrates an inference speed of approximately 7 FPS, while the CORING-compressed model exhibits a notable twofold acceleration in throughput.
 This compelling contrast aptly demonstrates CORING's efficacy and scalability, firmly establishing its aptness for diverse deployment scenarios.

 *Note*: For replication of this experiment, please refer to [detection/README.md](detection/README.md).

+## 6. Comparative efficacy study. <a name="kmeans"></a>
+For a detailed evaluation of CORING's performance, including experiments, results, and visualizations, please refer to the [efficacy study](./experiments/README.md).

 # :bookmark_tabs: Not-To-Do
 - [ ] Integrate other pruning techniques.